inaimathi/gtypist-single-space/gtypist.typ

 I:(9A) Pointed Paragraph (m b)
 *:_M_R_L9
-S:    Men are bound to believe that business is bad in winter :months.
+S:Men are bound to believe that business is bad in winter :months.
 Maybe Mr. Smith remembers that most building became :better in September but both November and December seemed to :be much behind.
 Monday morning my mail box became blocked